|

 As with a prenup, there is considerable scope to get a postnup wrong, either in content or procedure.
 Therefore, always avoid homemade postnups and take legal advice.

-Although you may be deterred at the need for each of you to take independent legal advice, in most cases, postnups are relatively inexpensive.
-In any event, the potential certainty it brings to any future relationship breakdown is likely to render the cost a very worthwhile investment.
+The need for each of you to take independent legal advice can act as a deterrent.
+However, in most cases, postnups are relatively inexpensive.
+In any event, the potential certainty it brings to any future relationship breakdown will likely render the cost a worthwhile investment.

-You may also be concerned that the requirement for taking independent legal advice will create tension, mistrust and disagreement.
+You may also be concerned that the requirement to take independent legal advice will create tension, mistrust, and disagreement.
 However, a solicitor must advise you objectively on the proposed postnup to enable you to make an informed decision.
 Remember, if a potential issue is highlighted to you, your partner’s solicitor has very likely raised the same issue with them.
-And, of course, failing to take independent advice at all could result in the court not upholding the agreement.
+And, of course, failing to take independent advice at all can result in the court not upholding the agreement.